KratosMultiphysics/Examples/mmg_remeshing_examples/README.md

 # Examples

-The Examples are continously updated and extended
+The Examples are continously updated and extended.
+The last version of MMG checked is 5.4.
+The current version of Kratos is 7.1-development.

 ## Validation